-At £2.5m, net cash flow from operating activities was reasonably strong.
-The £4.5m net cash flow from operating activities in 2019 was largely due to the impact of assets acquired as a result of the merger with Cadbury college so is not a comparable year.
-Depreciation in 2020 was higher due to the higher value of assets on the balance sheet and some accelerated depreciation on intangible assets.
+At £9.0m, net cash flow from operating activities was very strong compared to the £2.5m net cash flow from operating activities in 2020.
+However, a large amount of this is due to deferred capital grants received which will be paid out in 2021-22 as the projects are completed.
+Depreciation in 2021 was higher due to the higher value of assets on the balance sheet and some accelerated depreciation on intangible assets.

 The size of the college's total borrowing provides a reasonable cushion between the total cost of servicing debt and operating cashflow.
-Bank interest of £266k (2019: £273k) is covered comfortably by net operating cash flows of £2.5m.
+Bank interest of £240k (2020: £266k) is covered comfortably by net operating cash flows of £9.0m.